-Active Off: Battery pack not installed, AED is defective, or the 9V battery is discharged.
-Install functional battery pack or replace the 9V battery in the battery pack.
-Steady-On green: DDU-120 AED is ON and operating normally. ∇ Status Indicator Blinking green: DDU-120 AED is OFF and ready to operate normally. marcator Blinking red: DDU-120 AED is OFF and the AED or battery pack needs attention.
-Steady-On red: DDU-120 AED is ON and has detected an error.
+- Off: Battery pack not installed, AED is defective, or the 9V battery is discharged.
+Install functional battery pack or replace the 9V battery in the battery pack. - Steady-On green: The DDU-120 AED is ON and operating normally. - Blinking green: The DDU-120 AED is OFF and ready to operate normally. - Blinking red: The DDU-120 AED is OFF and the AED or battery pack needs attention. - Steady-On red: The DDU-120 AED is ON and has detected an error.